HOA Technical Notes - Decoding

 It's possible to extract simple microphone responses from the B-Format stream.
 This is particularly relevant when decoding for stereo.

-• For an omnidirectional response, simply use the W channel and multiply it by 1.4142.
+• For an omnidirectional response, simply use the ACN0 (first) channel.

-• For a figure-of-eight response, take the scalar product of the microphone direction vector and the X, Y and Z components (for instance, a front-facing response would multiply <1,0,0> by <X,Y,Z>, giving 1X+0Y+0Z=X as the output).
+• For a figure-of-eight response, take the scalar product of the microphone direction vector written as <Y,Z,X> and the ACN1, ACN2 and ACN3 channels.

 • For a cardioid response, add the omnidirectional and figure-of-eight responses together (you can vary this to produce hypercardioid responses etc.).